Timeline of crimes involving the Order of Nine Angles: RapeWaffen

-"RapeWaffen" is a faction whose ideas have roots in Atomwaffen and in the Order of Nine Angles, and which encourages its adherents to rape white women in order to increase the number of white births.
+"RapeWaffen" is a faction the ideas of which have roots in Atomwaffen and in the Order of Nine Angles, and which encourages its adherents to rape white women in order to increase the number of white births.
 The ideology came to public attention following the arrest of a former U.S. Marine who had been plotting to rape women and attack a synagogue.